Roberto Firmino: 2015–2017: Early years

-2017–18 season
+2017–18 season: Champions League runner-up

 Before the start of the 2017–18 season, Firmino switched his shirt number to 9, with new signing Mohamed Salah taking his number 11.
 Firmino scored his first goal of the new season on 12 August, scoring a penalty in a 3–3 draw with Watford.
+On 23 August, Firmino scored in a 4–2 win over his former club TSG Hoffenheim in the second leg of the UEFA Champions League play-off, with Liverpool winning 6–3 on aggregate to qualify for the 2017–18 UEFA Champions League group stage.
+On 6 December, he scored in a historic 7–0 win over Spartak Moscow in the Champions League.
 On 17 December, he scored in a 4–0 away win over AFC Bournemouth, a result which saw Liverpool become the first team in Premier League history to win four consecutive away games by a margin of at least three goals.

 On 5 January 2018, during a FA Cup match against rivals Everton, Firmino was the subject of controversy following a clash with Everton defender Mason Holgate.
 Holgate pushed Firmino into the advertising boards, which was followed by the pair exchanging words, with Firmino seemingly insulting the player.
 Following the match, Holgate accused Firmino of racially abusing him, which he denied.
 A day later, the Football Association opened an investigation on the matter.
 Nearly two months later, after they had taken statements from 12 different players, several referees and consulted two Portuguese lip-readers, the Football Association cleared Firmino of any offence as a result of "insufficient evidence".